testfairy/docs/docs/04_iOS_SDK/99_FAQ.md

 When using the TestFairy iOS SDK, all sessions are anonymous.
 Without access to device information, TestFairy cannot tell what's the email address of the tester.

-It *does* know to associate sessions by the same testers to the same User-1.
-Using a token that is stored when the first session was created, TestFairy can identify sessions by the same tester.
+It *does* know how to associate sessions by the same testers to the same "User-1".
+Using a token that is stored when the first session is created, TestFairy can identify sessions by the same tester.

-Furthermore, TestFairy support ***correlationId***.
+Furthermore, TestFairy supports ***correlationId***.
 This identifier is any string that makes sense to the developer (you).
 It can be an email address of the tester, their Facebook id number, or an identifier in your own database.
 Using the SDK, simply call `[TestFairy setCorrelationId:@"my-id-00000000"];`, and this identifier will show in all reports, instead of the generic User-1 values.
 Use this correlationId as you see fit.

 [Back to top](#top)

-### <a name="ios-app-icon-disappears"></a>Why does app icon disappear right after download?
+### <a name="ios-app-icon-disappears"></a>Why does an app icon disappear right after download?

 When downloading an iOS app, the iOS operating system will show a progress during downloading and installation.
 This progress looks like an analog clock, an empty circle becoming full.

-After installation completes, the system then looks if the app being installed, is alread installed on the device.
-If it does, it replaces the old app, with the version recently downloaded.
+After installation completes, the system then checks if the app is alread installed on the device.
+If it does, it replaces the old app with the version recently downloaded.
 You may have this app icon in a different screen tab, or maybe inside a folder.

 Tip: Pull down the view to reveal the Spotlight search dialog.
 You can type the name of the app, and it will locate it on your device, regardless of screen tab or folder.

 [Back to top](#top)

-### <a name="ios-symbol-not-found"></a>Why linking fails with `ld: symbol(s) not found for architecture arm64`?</a>
+### <a name="ios-symbol-not-found"></a>Why does linking fail with `ld: symbol(s) not found for architecture arm64`?</a>

-On various Xcode project configurations, you might be receiving the following error when linking with TestFairy:
+On various Xcode project configurations, you might receive the following error when linking with TestFairy:

 ```
 "_OBJC_CLASS_$_TestFairy", referenced from: